Chapter One: The Spark I Thought I’d Lost

 “You love this.
 You’re good at it.
 Why don’t you start your own?”

-And that was the moment everything shifted.
+That was the moment everything shifted.

 He saw what I had forgotten.